ArtiomSu/RP-Pico-Switch-Box/README.md

 Features a Game where you need to match the leds.
 You will be timed on how long it takes you to complete the game.
 By default there is only 5 levels but you can increase it to however many you want by changing `self.level_max = 5` inside `game.py`

-Coming soon: control pc power button using a sequence.
+Control pc power button using a sequence.

 The files I created for 3d printing are available inside the stl folder in this repo.